HL7/cql/input/pages/03-developersguide.md

 #### Defining Conversions

 > The ability to define conversions was introduced in CQL 2.0, and is trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 CQL allows authors to define implicit and explicit conversions, for example: